About the event

 The First Aid and Mental Health workshops cover important topics including safely responding to emergencies, CPR and supporting people in mental health crisis.
 The training is free and customised for women living in regional and rural areas.
 All levels of knowledge are welcome.
 You will need to complete a 1-4 hour online pre-learning before attending your registered training.

-The Roadshow training will be moving to 15 regional locations in NSW through the year, for women across the state.
+The Roadshow training is moving to 15 regional locations in NSW through the year, for women across the state.

 Date: May - November 2025